valinet/valinet/README.md

 * [RunPE for x64](https://gist.github.com/valinet/e27e64927db330b808c3a714c5165b0a) - a classic implementation of RunPE, for Windows running on amd64 based systems

 * [Convert files to PDF using Puppeteer (Chromium).js](https://gist.github.com/valinet/8e9d3ca463003c8486b08856a0bc03fc#file-convert-files-to-pdf-using-puppeteer-chromium-js)

-* [WinCenterTitle](https://github.com/valinet/WinCenterTitle) - a library that is injected into DWM and centers the title bar text in Windows 10

-  This example presents the following concepts:

-  * Injecting a DLL into a remote process using the classic LoadLibrary/CreateRemoteThread technique
-  * Setting up a trampoline using a specialized library

 * [homepi](https://github.com/valinet/homepi) - a set of configuration data and front end files for the Raspberry Pi that automates my home office setup